 Mike’s wife seemed to enjoy San Antonio.
 She is from a small town in Louisiana, so her first instinct is to dislike/distrust anything that is too large.
 Or in Texas.
 So enjoyment is a positive step since we would very much like to see our grandchildren.

 Looking at houses this weekend really drove home the point that we are going to be leaving Baton Rouge and moving to San Antonio.
-This will be the third time I have moved and left the job of selling the house to Peggy.
+This will be the third time in our lives together that I have moved ahead and left Peggy behind to do the job of selling the house.
 It is not fair, but she says she would rather do that than live in Baton Rouge without me five days a week.
 Just one of the many reasons I love her.